parsareal/SD2/README.md

 </div>

 ## Introduction
-Speculative decoding (SD) is a prominent inference acceleration solution for large language models.
-In SD, a smaller draft model generates multiple tokens that are subsequently verified in parallel by the target model, effectively reducing decoding latency.
-While dynamic target adaptation has proven beneficial in self-speculative decoding, the impact of making the draft model dynamic remains largely unexplored.
-Conventional target-independent SD solutions typically employ a rigid draft model for a target, limiting flexibility and scalability.
+Speculative Decoding (SD) is a popular method for accelerating inference in large language models (LLMs).
+It involves using a smaller draft model to generate multiple tokens, which are then verified in parallel by the target model, reducing decoding latency.
+While self-speculative decoding has seen success with dynamic target adaptation, the effect of making the draft model dynamic has not been fully explored.
+Most existing SD methods rely on rigid draft models, limiting scalability and flexibility.

-In this paper, we introduce Sorted Draft Speculative Decoding (SD2), a many-in-one draft model that leverages dynamic training and inference techniques, namely, an adaptive draft selection mechanism and an adaptive attention tree.
-Our dynamic draft approach offers greater flexibility to meet diverse inference budget requirements and improves decoding acceleration without sacrificing generation quality.
+In this paper, we introduce Sorted Draft Speculative Decoding (SD2), a many-in-one draft model that utilizes dynamic training and inference techniques.
+These include an adaptive draft selection mechanism and an adaptive attention tree, offering improved flexibility to meet diverse inference budget requirements.
+SD2 significantly enhances decoding speed without sacrificing generation quality.

-We validate our method through extensive experiments across models of varying sizes (Vicuna 7B and 13B) using Spec-Bench datasets.
-Our results demonstrate that SD2 significantly enhances target-independent SD methods, achieving speed-ups of 1.75× and 1.69× on Vicuna 7B and 13B models, respectively, thereby outperforming Lookahead and REST
+Through extensive experiments with models of varying sizes (Vicuna 7B and 13B) on Spec-Bench datasets, we demonstrate that SD2 outperforms existing methods like Lookahead and REST, achieving speedups of 1.75× and 1.69× on the Vicuna 7B and 13B models, respectively.

 ![timeline](./inference/assets/methodology.png)